Morse theory and moduli spaces of self-avoiding polygonal linkages

 \section{Moduli spaces of arm linkages and configurations}

-We now characterize the topology of the moduli spaces of arm linkages and configurations.
-As previously noted, our strategy is to construct L-R functions on these spaces.
-To achieve this goal, we need to investigate the smooth structures of $\mathcal M(R_m)$ and $\mathcal M(R_m,\ell)$.
+In this section, we determine the topology of the moduli spaces of arm linkages and configurations.
+As noted earlier, our strategy is to construct L-R functions on these spaces.
+To achieve this goal, we need to examine the smooth structures of $\mathcal M(R_m)$ and $\mathcal M(R_m,\ell)$.